enkidevs/curriculum/nocode-webflow/introduction/what-is-webflow/css.md

 With Webflow, you don't need to type your code for margins, paddings, or any styling and animation.
 You can do all of that through the `Designer` and the code will be written and edited automatically as you edit each element of your webpage.

 To learn more about `CSS` you can visit our `Web -> Styling` course.

+---
+## Practice

+CSS is good for ???.

+* styling websites
+* creating the structure of a website